HaxeFoundation/HaxeManual/output/HaxeManual/website/type-system-import.md

 }
 ```

-Special care has to be taken with field names or local variable names that conflict with a package name: Since they take priority over packages, a local variable named `haxe` blocks off usage the entire `haxe` package.
+Special care has to be taken with field names or local variable names that conflict with a package name: Since they take priority over packages, a local variable named `haxe` blocks off usage of the entire `haxe` package.

 ##### Wildcard import